tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 The floating-point number was invented to work around the inherent small range limitation of fixed-point number representations.
 Floating-point numbers basically allow the decimal (radix) point to float.
 This means that numbers of differing orders of magnitude can be expressed using the same units.
-It is very much similar to scientific notation where the distance to the moon can be expressed as :math:`3.844 * 10^8` and the size of a typical bacterium can be expressed as :math:`1.0 * 10^{-6}`.
+It is similar to scientific notation where the distance to the moon can be expressed as :math:`3.844 * 10^8` and the size of a typical bacterium can be expressed as :math:`1.0 * 10^{-6}`.
 A consequence of this is that the numbers that can be expressed are not uniformly spaced, i.e. as the size of the